MJL85/natlas/README.md

 | `-c <config file>` | The JSON configuration file to use. |

-### Config Module
+### Config
 ```
-mnet.py config
+# mnet.py config
 ```
-The above command will run the `config` module and output a standard config to stdout.

-Use this module and redirect stdout to a file in order to create a new blank config file.
-`# mnet.py config > mnet.conf`

 # Configuration File

-The toolset uses a JSON configuration file for common parameters.
+The configuration file defines common parameters in a JSON format.
 ```
 {
 	"snmp" : [